Taiwan president set for historic meeting with US House Speaker in California

 ANALYSIS-China, Taiwan, US share interest in avoiding crisis over California visit

-(Reporting by Michael Martina and David Brunnstrom; Editing by Don Durfee and Lincoln Feast.)
+(Reporting by Michael Martina and David Brunnstrom; additional reporting by Ben Blanchard in Taipei; editing by Don Durfee, Lincoln Feast and Mark Heinrich)

 ((david.brunnstrom@thomsonreuters.com; +1-202 354 5835; Twitter: @davidbrunnstrom;))